Nestor Lakoba: Early Bolshevik activities

 In the autumn of 1918, Lakoba was ordered to return to Abkhazia, in order to attack the Mensheviks from their rear positions.
 He was captured by the Mensheviks during this time and imprisoned in Sukhumi, but released early in 1919 due to public opposition.
+After his release, Nestor Lakoba resumed underground political activities, while outwardly maintaining a lifestyle that appeared respectable to the Menshevik authorities.
 That April he was offered the post of police commissioner of the Ochamchira District, which he accepted and used as a means to spread Bolshevik propaganda.
-When the Menshevik-backed central authorities became aware of this, Lakoba again left Abkhazia, staying in Batumi for a few months.
-While there he was elected the deputy chairman of the Sukhumi district party committee.
-Lakoba also led several operations near Batumi that hindered the ability of the White movement (opponents of the Bolsheviks during the Russian Civil War) in the Caucasus, further improving his image amongst the Bolshevik leadership.
+When the Menshevik authorities became aware of this, Lakoba again left Abkhazia to avoid the arrest sanctioned by the Abkhaz People's Council.
+He stayed in Batumi for a few months.
+While he was there, an underground conference of the Bolshevik organizations of Abkhazia was held in August 1919, at which Lakoba was elected deputy chairman of the Sukhumi District Party Committee.

+In Batumi, which was controlled by the British occupation force, Lakoba participated in several Bolshevik sabotage operations that disrupted the shipment of weapons, ammunition, and other supplies to the White movement (opponents of the Bolsheviks during the Russian Civil War).
+One of these involved the bombing of the Kobuleti railway bridge to disrupt the delivery of supplies to the White forces and their allies in Ukraine and Crimea.
+He also participated in the bombing of the steamship Vozrozhdenie ("Rebirth"), which was carrying weapons and ammunition for the forces of General Pyotr Wrangel.
+Lakoba also participated in the assassination of White Army General Vladimir Liakhov.

-In 1921 Lakoba married Sariya Dzhikh-Ogly.
+In 1921, Lakoba married Sariya Dzhikh-Ogly.
 Born to a wealthy family in Batumi, her father was ethnically Adjaran while her mother was Abkhazian and originally from Ochamchire.
 They had met a couple years before when Lakoba was hiding from the British occupation forces.
 The following year they had their only child, a son named Rauf.
 The family was close, with Lakoba helping his wife get an education, and providing the same to Rauf as well.
 Sariya came to be regarded as an excellent hostess, and her sister-in-law Adile Abbas-Ogly wrote that she was well known in Moscow for this, and a key reason Stalin would take vacations in Abkhazia.